AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 During the Fall 2018 semester, the FBSD was redesigned with a new casing and new components to improve the modularity of the design.
 A lot of thought was put into how to make the sensor easy to use, since the team wanted to ensure complete flexibility in terms of usage.
 This involved allowing the user to replace faulty photosensors and LEDs, which would allow for the casing and apparatus to remain the same throughout experiments.
 Although the calibration curve has not yet been developed, the Fall 2018 design has proven to be easier to use than the previous iterations, and also has definitively solved some of the problems of both the first and second versions of the sensor.
 One major issue that this has resolved is that the previous iteration was not hard shelled and thus it was flexible and prone to movement.
 This caused the placing of the sensor and LED to change with each testing.
 This consequently caused a small variance in the light intensity readings, which the hard, inflexible casing of the new sensor resolves.
 In the Spring 2019 semester, the team has tested this sensor to develop an absorbance-voltage relation and finalized the prototype for in-lab use. **[Write in past tense.]**

+Please refer to Figure 1 for a cross-section of the CAD model of the FBSD.
+The full drawing can be seen [here](https://a360.co/2ULcyzV).

 ![](FBSD.png)
-**Figure 1:** The above figure shows a cross-section of the CAD model of the FBSD.
-The full drawing can be seen [here](https://a360.co/2ULcyzV). **[Refer to your figures in the text otherwise they are not being used and it is not as clear to the reader their purpose.]**
+**Figure 1:****[Refer to your figures in the text otherwise they are not being used and it is not as clear to the reader their purpose.]**

 ## Methods